 The net carrying value of current borrowings before issuance costs and cash at bank, as well as trade receivables and trade payables are assumed to approximate their fair values.
-The terms of the loan in effect at June 30, 2019 are as follows:
+The terms of the loan in effect at September 30, 2019 are as follows:

-- Nominal interest margin is calculated over three-month LIBOR subject to the LIBOR floor. - The maximum leverage ratio (adjusted aggregated net debt divided by Adjusted EBITDA) is a financial covenant to maintain net secured leverage below 3.0x. - A \$50m revolving credit facility; which remained undrawn at the balance sheet date.
+• Nominal interest margin is calculated over three-month LIBOR subject to the LIBOR floor.

+• The maximum leverage ratio (adjusted aggregated net debt divided by Adjusted EBITDA) is a financial covenant to maintain net secured leverage below 3.0x.

+• A \$50m revolving credit facility is available to the Group which remained undrawn at the balance sheet date.